Balzabu/EMAILify/readme.md

 # EMAILify

 EMAILify is a Python-based project designed to extract email addresses from pages quickly.
-Whether you need to gather contact information for networking, lead generation, or research purposes, Email-ify simplifies the process by providing a user-friendly WebUI and a convenient API.
+Whether you need to gather contact information for networking, lead generation, or research purposes, EMAILify simplifies the process by providing a user-friendly WebUI and a convenient API.

 ## Features

 - **WebUI**: Accessible through a web browser, the WebUI allows users to input a valid URL and receive a list of extracted email addresses from the corresponding website.
-- **API**: For seamless integration into existing applications or workflows, Email-ify offers an API endpoint that accepts URL parameters, making it easy to automate email extraction processes.
+- **API**: For seamless integration into existing applications or workflows, EMAILify offers an API endpoint that accepts URL parameters, making it easy to automate email extraction processes.

 ## Usage